Blog /

 The best approach: understand first, then decide

-The teams that succeed with AI agents — whether using frameworks or not — are the ones that understand the fundamentals.
-If you know that an agent is a function, tools are a dict, and the agent loop is a while loop, you can evaluate any framework honestly.
-You'll know what it gives you, what it hides, and when the abstraction helps vs hurts.
-That's the real build-vs-buy insight: the decision is easy once you understand what you're buying.
+The teams that succeed with AI agents — whether using frameworks or not — are the ones that understand the fundamentals before choosing their tools.
+If you know that an agent is a function that calls an LLM in a loop, that tools are a dictionary mapping names to functions, and that memory is a list of messages you manage yourself, you can evaluate any framework honestly.